Popcorn maker: Variants

-Home popcorn makers are also available, consisting of an electrically heated circular tray with a powered stirring arm, into which corn and oil can be placed, and a dome-shaped cover that often doubles as a serving bowl.
+Other home popcorn makers are also available and consist of an electrically heated circular tray with a motorized stirring arm, into which corn and oil can be placed, and a dome-shaped cover that often doubles as a serving bowl.

 Around 1974, Pillsbury made microwave popcorn available for sale in vending machines; as microwave oven sales increased, the product was released to supermarkets.
 This reduced the need for a separate kitchen appliance, and more consumers now buy microwave popcorn bags than use home machines.
-To improve flavor, texture and shelf life of pre-packaged microwave popcorn, companies started adding diacetyl, PFOA, and trans-fats to the packages, which has led to concern among health-conscious consumers.
+To improve flavor, texture, and shelf life of pre-packaged microwave popcorn, companies started adding diacetyl, PFOA, and trans-fats to the packages, which has led to concern among health-conscious consumers.